eftieell/intro_programming_2/src/chapters/lists_and_dicts/dictionary.md

 # Review of python dictionaries

-A python dictionary is a built-in data structure that holds (key, value) pairs (the key/value pairs are called *items*).
+A python dictionary is a built-in data structure that holds (key, value) pairs.
+The key/value pairs are called *items*.
-The purpose of a dictionary is to store these pairs so it is very efficient to look up the value given the key.
+The purpose of a dictionary is to store these pairs in a way that makes it very efficient to look up the value given the key.
 Python dictionaries are mutable (the contents may be modified after creation).
-The keys must be of an immutable type, while the values can may be any data type (including dictionaries and lists, making for a nested data structure).
+The keys themselves must be of an immutable type, but the values may be any data type (including dictionaries and lists, making for a nested data structure).

 ## Creating new dictionaries